-Life beyond the classroom through extra-curricular and community activities is an important part of school life for Maynard girls; all are encouraged to take part in a wide range of opportunities alongside their studies.
-We offer in excess of 60 clubs each term, from Sport, Ten Tors and Duke of Edinburgh to Drama, Music.
-Rocket and STEM.
+Life beyond the classroom through extra-curricular and community activities is an important part of school life for Maynard students; all are encouraged to take part in a wide range of opportunities alongside their studies.
+We offer in excess of 60 clubs each term, from Sport, Ten Tors and Duke of Edinburgh to Drama.
+Music and STEM.